-Corollary 1.
-Let \bar{S}g be the set of evaluated SPs in cluster $g \in \mathcal{G}$ at the current iteration.
-Then solving the artificial SP using a smaller set $S_g \setminus \bar{S}g$ yields a tighter cut for the remaining SPs.
+Corollary 1 Let \bar{S}g be the set of evaluated SPs in cluster $g \in \mathcal{G}$ at the current iteration.
+Then solving the artificial SP using a smaller set $S_g \setminus \bar{S}g$ yields a tighter cut for the remaining SPs than that generated from the artificial SP associated with S_g .
 This follows from the aggregation step in the proof of Proposition 1.

-From Corollary 1, we observe that there is no need to apply the scenario creation strategy within the synchronized or sequential algorithms.
+From Corollary 1, we observe that there is no need to apply the scenario creation strategy within the synchronized or sequential algorithms, because the disaggregated cuts associated to each SP are available at each iteration.